theTyster/portfolio/story.md

 Now what was the color of tha duck again?

-I think it was a {color} duck.
+I think it was a {DuckColor} duck.

 Ah, yes!
 That's it!
-It was a very normal looking {color} duck.
+It was a very normal looking {DuckColor} duck.

 Now, where is that duck?
 She was just around here somewhere.